MicrosoftDocs/sdk-api/sdk-api-src/content/msdrm/nf-msdrm-drmattest.md

 An enumeration that determines whether to include full environment data or only a hash.

-### -param pcAttestedBlob
+### -param pcAttestedBlob [in, out]

-TBD
+Length, in characters, of the string being returned, plus one for a terminating null character.

 ### -param wszAttestedBlob [out]

 The signed data.

-#### - pcStrLen [in, out]

-Length, in characters, of the string being returned, plus one for a terminating null character.

 ## -returns